bitpulse/order-book/live/price_change_analyzer.md

    - Shows ranked intervals with price change info
    - Summarizes whale activity by type
    - Lists chronological event timeline

+5. **Save to MongoDB (Optional):**
+   - Use `--save-db` flag to save results to MongoDB
+   - Stores analysis metadata (symbol, lookback, interval, timestamp)
+   - Saves interval data with statistics (not raw data for efficiency)
+   - Makes results available to API dashboard
+   - Independent of output format (can display in terminal AND save to DB)

 ## Output Format Details